tomcoolnl2/tomtom-assessment/README.md

 - A next step would be generate data for a set or even all zoom levels, so it is pre processerd
 - A next step would be to calculate the clusterd point center, and make a point out of that.
 - Another next step could be: wrapping this project in a Docker container, so a user who wants to set this up locally doesn't have to upgrade his/her system to run the proper version of NodeJS.
 For times' sake, this was omitted.
+- A next step is to write unit tests to support and clarify my code.
+Especially the backend part.